Nursing Student Policy Manual

 - Requests for readmission should be submitted in writing to the nursing program director.

-- A student requesting readmission who has been out of the nursing program for 2 years or who is unsuccessful in the first semester of nursing is required to return to the applicant pool and apply through the Office of Enrollment Management in Student Services.
+- A student requesting readmission who has been out of the nursing program for greater than or equal to 2 years or who is unsuccessful in the first semester of nursing is required to return to the applicant pool and apply through the Office of Enrollment Management in Student Services.

 Requirements for Readmission